 Welcome to the Homepage of the Lubbock Hubbers!
-The Lubbock Hubbers are a proposed team in the Pecos League of Professional Baseball Clubs.
+The Lubbock Hubbers are a proposed team in the Pecos League of Professional Baseball Clubs for the 2015 season.

 The Pecos League believes the Lubbock Texas would be an ideal city for a team in the Pecos League.

-Current these six teams are in the Pecos League of Professional Baseball Clubs: (Alpine Cowboys,
+Current these teams are in the Pecos League of Professional Baseball Clubs: (Alpine Cowboys,

 Las Vegas Train Robbers,